• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Almond Toffee recipe starts with my 'go-to' toffee base and adds a toasted almond topping and a bittersweet-chocolate bottom.
+This Almond Toffee recipe starts with my 'go-to' toffee base and adds a toasted almond and bittersweet-chocolate topping.
 This is a stick-to-your-teeth treat you can't stop eating due to that tell-tale crackle and the burst of sweetness when you bite into it.

 almond chocolate toffee from dessertswithstephanie.com